MuhtasimTanmoy/notebook/Distributed/Topics.md

 - ntpdate to update in reasonable window

 # Gossip Protocol
 - A, B has some state.
-A sends it's state with version/timestamp.
+A sends it's state with version / timestamp.
 B checks updated, update it's and send back the one A lacks.
 A updates and sends acknowledgement.
 - Kubernates depends on etcd
 - Kafka, elastic search on zookeeper
 - Three requirements for P2P